Governor-general: France

+Italy

+During the fascist period, Libya and East Africa were ruled by governor-generals, the former from 1934 to 1943, and the latter from 1936 to 1941 (who was also the Viceroy of Ethiopia).

 Japan

 From 1895 to 1945, Japanese-administered Taiwan had a governor-general.
 From 1910 to 1945, Japanese-administered Korea had a governor-general.
 From 1905 to 1910, Japan had a resident-general in Korea.

 Netherlands

 From 1610 to 1942 the Dutch appointed a gouverneur-generaal ("governor-general") to govern the Netherlands East Indies, now Indonesia.
 Between the capitulation of the Dutch East Indies in 1942 and the formal end of colonial rule over Indonesia by the Dutch in 1949, no governor-general was appointed.

 While in the Caribbean, various other titles were used, Curaçao had three governors-general between 1816 and 1820: